LiteLDev/LeviLamina/README.md

 2. Unzip everything into the directory of `bedrock_server.exe`.
 If you are prompted with conflicting files during the decompression process, just select `Overwrite`.
 3. Ensure that the `bedrock_server.pdb` file exists.
    Run `LLPeEditor.exe` to generate the BDS with the exported symbols (`bedrock_server_mod.exe`)
-4. When the console output `Press any key to continue. . .` , press any key to close the window
+4. When the console output `Press any key to continue . . . ` , press any key to close the window
-5. Execute `bedrock_server_mod.exe` and enjoy it !
+5. Execute `bedrock_server_mod.exe` and enjoy it!

 ### For Linux